Key Takeaways

 Below is the workflow of Instacart.

-Download the App: Customers download the app onto their mobile phone from the App Store or Apple Store.
+Download the App: Customers download the app onto their mobile phone from the App Store (iOS).
 They also place an order on the website by logging in with their credentials.
-Also, they log in with their social media account.

 Start Shopping: Customers shop for a variety of items from various stores such as Walmart, Costco, etc.